§ 1 | Scope of application

 § 6 | Buyer's premium and payment

 All bids and premiums are in EUR excluding the applicable value added tax and the premium.
 The hammer price forms the basis for calculating the premium to be paid by the buyer.
-Buyers from EU countries pay a uniform premium of 17.5% (or 20% for auctions consisting of banknotes and/or numismatic literature, respectively), whereby the total amount includes the statutory sales tax.
+Buyers from EU countries pay a uniform premium of 19% (or 22.5% for auctions consisting of numismatic literature), whereby the total amount includes the statutory sales tax.
 The same applies to entrepreneurs within the meaning of the Value Added Tax Act (UStG).

 If the goods are exported by the buyer himself or by a third party, the statutory value added tax is charged.
 This is reimbursed upon presentation of the legally required export certificates.
 If we deliver the goods to third countries, the statutory value added tax is not charged.
 All costs incurred abroad, in particular import sales tax and customs duties, are to be borne by the buyer in each case.